Read time: 3 minutes

 Note: Always make sure to back up all of the MySQL files and database.
 After backing up everything, you can start troubleshooting.

-When you find that the data is still missing in the restored MySQL tables, then try to understand this manual method is not for your solution.
-You must switch to a professional automation solution by using a professional tool like Kernel for MySQL Database Recovery which simply recover deleted records in SQL server.
-This tool will repair your corrupt all kinds of MySQL databases that have come to halt, due to corruption problems in ibdata1 files, from reasons like hard drive failure, media contamination, virus intrusion, etc.
+When you find that the data is still missing in the restored MySQL tables, then try to understand that manual method is not for your solution.
+You must switch to a professional automation solution by using a professional tool like Kernel for MySQL Database Recovery which recovers deleted records in SQL server.
+This tool will repair your corrupt all kinds of MySQL databases that have come to a halt due to corruption problems in ibdata1 files, from reasons like hard drive failure, media contamination, virus intrusion, etc.

-The tool is programmed with advanced algorithms which have the capability to detect and select the MySQL database version.
+The tool is programmed with advanced algorithms that detect and select the MySQL database version.
 Here you can retrieve the corrupt as well as deleted records.
 The user can select any table to view its components further and verify the data authenticity before saving.

 Conclusion

-MySQL has its own place as a popular database management system.
+MySQL has its place as a popular database management system.
 When there is a MySQL data loss situation, we can consider options like restoring data by manual methods or by using professional tools.
-But I always suggest going for a professional tool that works great without any difficulties like repair corrupt SQL database.
-You can opt for our best Kernel for MySQL Database Recovery tool which will recovers tables, and other objects preserving the original data structure and properties.
+But I always suggest going for a professional tool that works great without any difficulties.
+You can opt for our best Kernel for MySQL Database Recovery tool, which will recover tables, and other objects, preserving the original data structure and properties.

 Kernel for MySQL Database Recovery